Brazilian leftist Haddad rules out bankers for finance minister job

-SAO PAULO (Reuters) - Brazil’s leftist presidential candidate Fernando Haddad said on Tuesday he will not tap any banker as his future finance minister if elected in an Oct.
+SAO PAULO, Oct 9 (Reuters) - Brazil’s leftist presidential candidate Fernando Haddad said on Tuesday he will not tap any banker as his future finance minister if elected in an Oct.
 28 run-off election.

 “It may be an economist or business leader, but not a banker,” Haddad told Radio Guaiba in an interview.